pixpilot/scaffoldfy/docs/VARIABLES.md

 Variables can be defined at two levels:

-1. **Global variables**: Defined at the top level of the configuration, available to all tasks
+1. **Top-level (global) variables**: Defined at the top level of the configuration, available to all tasks
-2. **Task variables**: Defined within a specific task, available to that task and its subtasks
+2. **Task-scoped variables**: Defined within a specific task, available only to that task

-### Global Variables
+### Top-Level (Global) Variables

+Top-level variables are defined in the `variables` array at the root of your configuration.
+They are automatically available to **all tasks**.

 ```json
 {